Professional Cost to Replace a Light Switch

 1. Switch Type and Features

-Standard single-pole switches are inexpensive, but costs rise when homeowners request advanced features.
+Standard single-pole switches are cost-effective, but advanced features can increase expenses.

-• Smart dimmers or Wi-Fi switches increase material costs dramatically and often need deeper wall boxes
+• Smart dimmers or Wi-Fi switches significantly increase material costs and may require deeper wall boxes.

 2. Material Quality